About Noetic Counselling

-Psychotherapy and Processwork
+Somatic Psychotherapy and Processwork

-Processwork fits into the branch of therapies that takes the unconscious/subconscious as the pathway to real healing and change.
-It is guided by the belief that by bringing unconscious or subconscious processes into awareness, helps a person understand themself and create the necessary changes that become apparent in that process.
+Processwork fits into the branch of therapies that takes the unconscious as the pathway to real healing and change.
+It is guided by the belief that by bringing unconscious processes into awareness, a person is helped to understand themself and create the necessary changes that become apparent in that process.
 In this way, the healing is authentic and guided by the persons genuine desire to change in the ways that they have discovered for themselves.
-Processwork is a a type of depth psychology and has origins in Jungian Analytical psychology.
-Processwork expands on the theories of the psychologist Carl Jung to include additional attention being paid to somatic information present in the body.

 Noetic